Yoiko: Plot

 Fūka Esumi has a full-grown body, standing tall at 163 cm.
-Despite her appearance, Fūka is just an ordinary elementary school girl.
+Despite her appearance, Fūka is otherwise an ordinary elementary school girl.
 When she moves in with her relatives and enrolls in the local school, her body draws the attention of teachers and students.
 Totally unaware of this, with a mentality of her own age, Fūka tries to get by her school life with just like her classmates.
 However, due to the contrast between her appearance and mind, her actions end up causing misunderstandings and troubles among people around her.